RJMetrics/devops-project/README.md

-# How to run this this Project Locally
+# How to run this Project Locally

 ## Requirements